bmc/brizzled/id/80/index.md

 ### `SaveArticleHandler`

 The bulk of the changes are in the `admin.py` module.
 First, we have to modify the `SaveArticleHandler` class to detect when an article is published and notify Technorati when that happens.
 (GAE invokes an instance of the `SaveArticleHandler` class to process the "save article" action.)
 We'll use a simple definition of "published": When the "draft" flag is cleared.

 Here's the new version of `SaveArticleHandler`:

+{% highlight python %}
     class SaveArticleHandler(request.BlogRequestHandler):
         """
         Handles form submissions to save an edited article.